Assessing President Reagan

 12. He proclaimed it was “morning again in America,” yet his policies left the nation even more polarized between rich and poor, black and white, right and left than when he took office.

-13. He was extraordinarily patriotic and clearly loved his country, yet through commission or omission he subverted the Constitution and presided over one of the most corrupt administrations (in terms of numbers — 138, indicted or convicted or investigated officials) in history.
+13. He was extraordinarily patriotic and clearly loved his country, yet through commission or omission subverted the Constitution, he presided over one of the most corrupt administrations (in terms of numbers — 138, indicted or convicted or investigated officials) in history.
 He personally got sweetheart deals from his wealthy supporters.

 14. He led the conservative reaction against decadence and crassness in popular culture, yet his economic expansion brought the crassest elements of American Pop Culture to the world, “McDonaldization” or “Holiday Inn Culture.”